TedHusted/awake/awake.md/awake.md

 The walls are towering bookshelves filled with simulated books.
 The spines shimmer with leather-bound titles.
 Logic & Rhetoric for Sapient Minds, The Art of Persuasion, and others.

-A massive banner overhead reads: DEBATE CLUB: WHERE FACTS WIN.
+A massive banner overhead reads DEBATE CLUB: WHERE FACTS WIN.

 Two podiums appear at the center of the room.
 They face a panel of three judges.